tom-bjorkholm/edit-cfg-json/doc/detailed_design.md

 elements can be taken out, and an element of a list can change places with a neighbour.

-**A new element is copied and never invented**, from one of exactly two places, both of them the application's.
+**A new element is copied and never invented**, from one of three places, every one of them the application's.
 Where the class declares that every element of a list or every value of a dict is a configuration object, the declaration names the class and a new element is one object of it holding the values it declares — which works for an *empty* container.
 Where it declares no such